 3. Continuity: A design-build firm is involved from start to finish, which adds an inherent efficiency.
 The chance for things to fall through the cracks is greatly diminished.

 4. Expertise: Design-build firms are experts in both fields.
-Commonly firms have either will have in-house design teams with some formal architectural or design training, or will have long-standing working relationships with experienced professionals in the field that understand the common clients goals.
+Commonly firms will have either in-house design teams with some formal architectural or design training, or will have long-standing working relationships with experienced professionals in the field that understand the common clients goals.
 Many firms utilize a combination of the two.
 To be a true design-build firm they must also have professional experience in construction and understand pricing, sequencing and how buildings go together.

 In the new economy we’re noticing architects trying a bit too hard to look like design-build operations without having any field training.
 Likewise, we’ve raised our eyebrows at a few general contractors who claim to suddenly be accomplished designers (often with somewhat “questionable” results).